 “Our babies, Liam and Olivia, were born at 5 a.m. on January 29, 2017, at 23-and-half-week’s gestation.
 Liam was born first.
 He was small, red, and didn’t make a sound,” remembers Jamie.
 Olivia weighed one pound, two ounces and Liam weighed only a few ounces more than she did.
 Both babies required oxygen and mechanical ventilation to keep them alive.
 As a result, both developed BPD — the most common cause of death in premature babies.

 Sadly, baby Liam passed away a few weeks after he was born while Olivia remained in the Neonatal Intensive Care Unit (NICU) at The Ottawa Hospital for nine long months.

-In Canada, 1,000 babies suffer from BPD every year.
-Often babies with BPD, develop other chronic lung diseases, such as asthma, and many require prolonged oxygen and ventilation.
-They also have a high incidence of hospital readmissions in the first two years of life.
+In Canada, 1,000 babies are diagnosed with BPD every year.
+Often, babies with BPD develop other chronic lung diseases, such as asthma, and many require prolonged oxygen and ventilation.
+Additionally, they have a high incidence of hospital readmissions in the first two years of life.
 Babies with BPD often have problems in other organs as well, such as the brain or the eyes.

 When Olivia was finally discharged, she went home with an oxygen tank.
 During the first year of her life, Olivia spent more time in hospital than out.